Mitral Valve Regurgitation - Medications

 Depending on the severity of their MR, some older people may also be treated

-In acute MR, medicines are used to
+In acute MR, medicines are used in the hospital to

 stabilize your condition until you can have surgery to replace or repair the